elliotgaramendi/sin-e-spoiler/docs/o1-introductory-tutorial.md

 ```

 **Add your custom favicon:**
-Replace `public/vite.svg` with your own `logo.svg` to personalize your cinema app.
+Replace `public/vite.svg` with your own `logo.svg` to personalize your cinema app, and update `index.html` with the new logo path.

 ### Development Server